 This organization will celebrate 27 years of service in 2020 and meets the distinct health, social, educational, socio-economic and safety needs for the LGBTQ community and its allies.
 The Pride Center focuses a significant amount of energy and resources on supporting LGBTQ seniors and HIV residents.

-In a normal world (pre-COVID) the Center hosts more than 65 regularly-scheduled meeting groups each month.
-Due to COVID-19, however, many have been suspended and others are held virtually.
+The Center hosts more than 65 regularly-scheduled meeting groups each month.
 Support, social and educational groups focus on seniors, youth, women, men, transgender individuals, recovery, health, the arts, athletics, spirituality, games and more.
 Outreach activities over the past year directly impacted over 125,000 residents and visitors to South Florida.

 By the end of 2020, The Pride Center property will also house The Residences at Equality Park.
 The Residences will offer affordable housing to the region’s senior adults, with a special focus on LGBTQ+ individuals.